rust-lang/nomicon/src/other-reprs.md

 C, and is explicitly contrary to the behavior of an empty type in C++, which still consumes a byte of space.

-* DST pointers (fat pointers), tuples, and enums with data (that is, non-C-like enums) are not a concept in C, and as such are never FFI-safe.
+* DST pointers (fat pointers), tuples, and enums with fields are not a concept in C, and as such are never FFI-safe.

 * As an exception to the rule on enum with data, `Option<&T>` is FFI-safe if `*const T` is FFI-safe, and they have the same